mslinn/jekyll_logger_factory/README.md

 ```

 See what happens to the output when you edit the logging levels in the `plugin_loggers` section of `_config.yml`.
-You will have to restart the demo in order to see the output change.
+You will have to restart the demo after each modification to `_config.yml`
+in order to see the output change.

 ## Additional Information